hyperledger/iroha/docs/source/guides/develop-iroha-module.md

 ### 3. Write your logic

-The development of a new Iroha Module has a goal - to bring new functionality to Iroha.
+The development of a new Iroha Module has a goal of bringing new functionality to Iroha.
 So based on the goal and requirements, you have you will introduce new entities and place them inside newly created module.

 Let's specify particular categories of such entities and look how they can be implemented according to Iroha best practices.